The Axelrod model for the dissemination of culture revisited

-Note first that the constrained voter model is obtained from the two-feature two-state Axelrod model by identifying two cultures without common feature with the centrist opinion, and each of the other two cultures with the leftist and rightist opinions, respectively.
+Note first that the constrained voter model is obtained from the two-feature two-state Axelrod model by identifying two cultures without common features with the centrist opinion, and each of the other two cultures with the leftist and rightist opinions, respectively.
 Therefore the mean cluster size is stochastically larger for the constrained voter model than the Axelrod model, so it suffices to prove the result for the latter.
-To study the probability of a consensus when $F = q = 2$ but also the expected number of cultural domains at equilibrium when $F < q$ in the next section, the idea is to analyze the evolution of the agreements along the edges rather than the actual opinion at each vertex.
+To study the probability of a consensus when $F = q = 2$, but also the expected number of cultural domains at equilibrium when $F < q$ in the next section, the idea is to analyze the evolution of the agreements along the edges rather than the actual opinion at each vertex.
 The network can be viewed as a weighted graph where each edge is assigned a weight that counts the number of features its endpoints have in common.
 We call $e = \{x, x + 1 \} \in E$ an edge with weight $j$ at time $t$, or simply a $j$-edge at time $t$, whenever